-Annual progress report on the SHBWC as well as papers reporting results from matching process are presented to the Scientific Committee of the IWC.
+The results will be reported within the annual progress report on the SHBWC as well as papers reporting results from matching process, presented to the Scientific Committee of the IWC.

 Peer reviewed publications and press releases may also be considered when matches are found.